 (4) The diaries of the Rev. William Bell refer to the European nature of the early settlement.
 Bell writes that it was not the purely Scottish settlement that had been portrayed prior to his arrival on June 24, 1817.
 By the time Abbé Pierre-Jacques de la Mothe would have arrived (see above), the community was beginning to grow with a large influx of Scottish and early Irish settlers.
 These English speaking settlers lived within the boundaries of the early settlement while those from central Europe lived in the surrounding townships.

 If the letter attributed to Abbé Pierre de la Mothe, written to Mgr.
-Plessis, Bishop of Quebec on February 17, 1817, is accurate then he was the first official pastor to arrive in the Military Settlement and not the Rev. William Bell as current history reports.
-It is accurate to hypothesize that, if they are indeed not one and the same person, a “de la Mothe” was the first pastor to be sent to the settlement: Abbé Pierre de la Mothe arrived months before William Bell.
+Plessis, Bishop of Quebec on February 17, 1817, is accurate then he was the first official clergy to arrive in the Military Settlement and not the Rev. William Bell as current history reports, although Rev. Bell will be given property within the town proper.
+It is accurate to hypothesize that, if they are indeed not one and the same person, a “de la Mothe” was the first clergy to be sent to the settlement: Abbé Pierre de la Mothe arrived months before Rev. Bell.